 Because I want to make sure that my clients are going to get results from the campaigns they buy from me AND 99% of people interested in what is on a postcard will go to the website first to see if they are really interested or not.
 So, if you’re my client, your website directly affects how well your postcard campaign performs.

-I actually have 2 full-time staff — and this is all they do — review my clients’ sites and send them recommendations that will improve conversion.
+I actually have a full-time employee — and this is all she does — review my clients’ sites and send them recommendations that will improve conversion.
 The number of template sites I see that are terrible is incredible.
 A small business owner just plopped down money on a campaign with my company and (from a cursory view of their website, I can tell) it will bomb!!
-So, Jennifer and Athan spend all day reviewing sites of small business owners that just paid — BEFORE we mail their cards — so those website changes can get made to help ensure the money they spent with me will pay off and actually bring in new business.
+So, Jennifer spends all day reviewing sites of small business owners that just paid — BEFORE we mail their cards — so those website changes can get made to help ensure the money they spent with me will pay off and actually bring in new business.

 So, those are my motivations for writing this and for helping you understand the tremendous value of a good website for your business.